 Though not the first, Theda Bara is perhaps the most famous of the silent film vamps.
 She had a prolific career in the mid and late 1910s and was at the height of her fame during this time.
 She gained a devoted following very quickly and became one of the first cinema sex symbols.
 Yes, she was beautiful.
 Yes, she was talented.
 But much of Theda’s initial success grew out of a clever PR ploy by Fox Film Corporation that turned her into an other-worldly being.

 To her fans and the press, Theda was the lovechild of Theda DeCoppet, a French actress, and Giuseppe Bara, an Italian sculptor and painter.
 She was born in the shadow of the Sphinx, raised in the Sahara and studied the occult.
 For her introduction to the press, Fox staged an elaborate press conference with Theda in a hot hotel room where she was surrounded by exotic artifacts that were supposed to approximate her “home.”
 Even her name, some pointed out, was an anagram of ‘Arab death.’
 And the press and the public were fascinated by her.
+It’s a story that likely is followed by many modern integrated marketing examples, though thanks to social media the public usually catches on a little faster.

 Playing off of this fabricated past, she and William Fox — head of Fox Film Corporation, which later became 20th Century Fox — embraced roles like Salome, Cleopatra and The Vampire in her first starring film, “A Fool There Was.”
 These women were exotic, power hungry and often ruthless — far from the person Theda actually was.
 In reality, Theda was Theodosia Goodman, the daughter of wigmaker Pauline Goodman and tailor Bernard Goodman.
 Although her parents boasted a European background, Theda was born and grew up in Cincinnati, Ohio, far from the shadow of the Sphinx.